 phonemes are represented sequentially by a code, a duration in milliseconds, and a list of pitch modifiers.
 The pitch modifiers are a list of couples, each couple representing the percentage of the sample at which to apply the pitch modification and the pitch.

 Funny thing is, with voxpopuli, you can "intercept" that phoneme list as a simple object, modify it, and then pass it back to the voice to render it to audio.
 For instance, let's make a simple alteration that'll double the duration for each vowels in an english text.

-- For French, Spanish, American English, British English and german, the phoneme codes
+- For French, Spanish, German and Italian, the phoneme codes

-used by espeak and mbrola are available as class attributes like in the
+used by espeak and mbrola are available as class attributes similar to the